Elehuris Montero Preview, Player Props: Rockies vs. Twins

 Twins Pitching Rankings

-- The Twins' 3.86 team ERA ranks sixth among all league pitching staffs.
+- The Twins have the sixth-ranked team ERA among all MLB pitching staffs (3.87).

-- Twins pitchers combine to rank 13th in baseball in home runs surrendered (186 total, 1.2 per game).
+- Twins pitchers combine to rank 14th in baseball in home runs given up (189 total, 1.2 per game).

+- Pagan makes his first start of the season for the Twins.

+- The 32-year-old right-hander pitched in relief in his last outing this season, one of 65 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.